Table of Contents

 Because thermal cyclers rely on detectable SARS-CoV-2 virus, they can produce rapid results while testing the sample.
 However, the caveat is that the thermal cycler does not detect the SARS-CoV-2 virus in asymptomatic patients.

 This is especially dangerous if the asymptomatic COVID-19 patient has recovered.
-Because the PCR thermocyclers testing does not identify the SARS-CoV-2 virus in such a patient, appropriate preventive measures will have been avoided, and the person can become a super spreader.
+Because PCR testing does not detect SARS-CoV-2 in such a patient, appropriate preventive measures will have been avoided, and the person can become a super-spreader.

 What are the Best PCR Thermocyclers?